ppmurmu/DA6401_assignment1/readme.md

 | `-sz`, `--hidden_size` | 4 | Number of hidden neurons in a feedforward layer. |
 | `-a`, `--activation` | sigmoid | choices:  ["identity", "sigmoid", "tanh", "ReLU"] |

+## Folder structure
+- The root directory consists of all the files required to run the train.py file.
+- config.py can be modified and added to run sweeps with mulitple configuration.